aileftech/snap-admin/README.md

 Generate a powerful database/CRUD management dashboard for your [Spring Boot®](https://spring.io/projects/spring-boot) application in a few minutes.

-SnapAdmin scans your `@Entity` classes and automatically builds a web UI with CRUD operations for your database schema.
+SnapAdmin scans your `@Entity` classes and automatically builds a web UI with CRUD operations (and much more) for your database schema.
 No modifications required to your existing code (well, you will need to add **1 line** to it...)!

 [![Example page listing products](https://www.snapadmin.dev/screenshot.png)](https://www.snapadmin.dev/screenshot.png)